PCS Coaching in Chandigarh

 - For Scheduled Castes and Scheduled Tribes of all States and Backward Classes of Punjab, the upper age limit stipulated above shall be relaxed up to a maximum of five years.

 - Widows, divorcees, and certain other groups of Punjabi women would have their maximum age restriction relaxed to 40 years.
 For Schedules, the above-mentioned age limit will be relaxed up to a maximum of five years.

 - Castes and Scheduled Tribes of all States and Backward Classes of Punjab.

 - Age relaxation in upper age limit is up to 10 years for the disabled persons of Punjab.

 An ex-serviceman of Punjab domicile may subtract the duration of his service in the Union Armed Forces from his real age, provided that the resultant age does not exceed the maximum age restriction set for direct appointment to such a position in the Service Rules relevant by more than three years.

-Punjab PCS Syllabus 2021 & Exam Pattern of PPSC & Punjab Public Service Commission Civil services
+Punjab / Chandigarh PCS Syllabus 2023 & Exam Pattern of PPSC & Punjab Public Service Commission Civil services

 The Punjab Public Service Commission (PPSC), which was established under Article 315 of the Indian Constitution, is an independent and impartial constitutional authority tasked with carrying out the duties and functions delegated to it by Article 320 of the Constitution.
 Furthermore, the Commission is required to advise the State Government on all matters relating to the framing of Recruitment and Promotion Rules, principles to be followed in making appointments, promotion and transfer from one service to another, and disciplinary matters affecting Civil Servants under the provisions of the relevant Acts.
 The Commission now conducts direct recruitment for Class-I and Class-II positions in various departments.